Trivadis/plsql-and-sql-coding-guidelines/docs/2-naming-conventions/naming-conventions.md

 * `check_order_state`

 ### Sequence
+Version: Pre 12 only, 12 and later use identity columns

-Name is built from the table name (or its abbreviation) the sequence serves as primary key generator and the suffix `_seq` or the purpose of the sequence followed by a `_seq`.
+Name is built from the table name the sequence serves as primary key generator and the suffix `_seq` or the purpose of the sequence followed by a `_seq`.

 Optionally prefixed by a project abbreviation.

 Examples:

-* `employees_seq`
+* `employee_seq`
 * `order_number_seq`

 ### Synonym

-Synonyms should be used to address an object in a foreign schema rather than to rename an object.
-Therefore, synonyms should share the name with the referenced object.
+Synonyms should share the name with the object referenced in another schema.

 ### System Trigger